 Electric scooters are a safe and fun way to ride.
 They do not weigh much and can easily get you wherever you need to go within a particular area.
 However, there are usually some local or state rules associated with riding an e-scooter.
 So, make sure that you know your local e-scooter rules before buying or riding one.

-The rules of the road for e-scooters may differ from one area/city to another.
+The electric scooter driving rules may differ from one area/city to another.
 In this article, we will discuss some of these rules and local laws related to riding an e-scooter.

 Whereas the e-scooters were originally launched as a new and innovative means for transportation around the city, they ended up disrupting the people’s lives in more ways than one.